Sure Dividend

 Valuation & Expected Returns

-Given 8% expected earnings-per-share growth, the 1.1% dividend, and a -3.3% impact of an expanding price-to-earnings multiple, we expect H.B.
-Fuller to offer a 5.5% average annual return over the next five years.
-This rate of return earns FUL a hold recommendation at this time.
+Given 6% expected earnings-per-share growth, the 1.2% dividend, and a -3.7% impact of a contracting price-to-earnings multiple, we expect H.B.
+Fuller to offer a 3.4% average annual total return over the next five years.
+This rate of return renders the stock a “sell” at its current stock price of $75.

 Final Thoughts

 H.B.
-Fuller is highly vulnerable to recessions, but it has proved markedly resilient during the pandemic, thanks to a strong increase in adhesives demand used in health and hygiene products.
+Fuller is highly vulnerable to recessions, but it proved markedly resilient during the pandemic, thanks to a strong increase in the demand for adhesives used in health and hygiene products.

 Moreover, thanks to the reliable long-term growth of its niche market and its high fragmentation, H.B.
-Fuller is likely to grow its earnings per share at a high single-digit rate in the upcoming years.
+Fuller is likely to grow its earnings per share at a mid-single digit rate in the upcoming years.

-However, the company also appears to be slightly overvalued, while the 1.1% dividend yield is not that compelling.
-As a result, we are somewhat neutral on H.B.
-Fuller.
+However, the company also appears to be somewhat richly valued, while the 1.2% dividend yield is lackluster.
+As a result, we advise investors to wait for a meaningful correction of H.B.
+Fuller before purchasing it.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: